NI-Measurement-Plug-Ins/class-d-amplifier/docs/measurements/crosstalk.md

 # Crosstalk
 This service measures the crosstalk from one interferrer channel to one or more victim channels.

+## Digital Audio
+Refer to [Digital Audio Serial Interface](../measurements/common/digital-serial.md) for details on how to setup the digital audio interface.
 ## InstrumentStudio Panel
 ### Usage
 In the Output Configuration section, enter the details for your digital communication settings.
 In the Measurement section, enter the information for the crosstalk measurement.